uowaep/CubiQuake/README.md

 You can build sandbox worlds without needing to touch any code, or if you're a modder, build upon the core framework and create your own mods powered by CubiQuake.

-On a more technical side, Cubiquake uses the FTE builtin function trisoup_simple() to draw most surfaces, and dynamically spawns collision models and calculates lighting as the player moves through the world.
+On a more technical note, CubiQuake uses the FTE builtin function addtrisoup_simple() to draw most surfaces, and dynamically spawns collision models and calculates lighting as the player moves through the world.
 Ambient, static, and (experimental) dynamic light all work despite not using a BSP world.
 Multiple XYZ rotatable shapes are supported: cube, ramp, wedge(s), slab.
 Each cubic/shape can use any texture (or model for more decorative applications).

 You do not need to be a modder to play with CubiQuake as is.
 Just follow the installation and playing instructions below.